Frequently Asked Questions

 What if my doula gets sick or has an emergency?

 In the rare instance of an uncontrollable circumstance, your doula's back up will be able to step in and care for you.
-MotherMe Doulas have gone through the exact same training and have the same experience in supporting women and families.
+Doulas with TCDA have the same experience in supporting women and families.

 Do you offer payment plans?

-MotherMe Doulas absolutely we do!
 We require 50% of your fee as payment at contract signing.
 This ensures that your doula will be available to take as many calls or emails as you might desire.
 She can begin to make prenatal appointments with you and even attend them.
-You can return to your invoice that we email to you at any time to make incremental payments.

 You may even like to add gift certificates to your baby registry.
 A person only has to email the office for us to send them an invoice that gets credited to your account.
-Your final payment must be made in full by 37 weeks so that we have the ability to go “on call” for you, 24/7 until your little one arrives.
+Your final payment must be made in full by 37 weeks.

 Are doula services covered by insurance?